Wuvies/ForestPlanet-v0.11.2/README.md

     cd wp-content/themes/ForestPlanet
     composer install
     ```
-    This will install the required PHP dependencies (like the Stripe PHP library).
+    This will install the required PHP dependencies (like the Stripe and Mailchimp PHP library).

 3.  **Activate the Theme:**
     Log in to your WordPress admin dashboard, go to `Appearance -> Themes`, find the "ForestPlanet" theme, and click "Activate".